aquasecurity/trivy/docs/docs/configuration/db.md

 ### Automatic fallback

 Trivy will attempt to pull images from the official registries in the order specified.
-In case of failure of pulling a database, Trivy will fall back to the next alternative registry in the order specified.
+In case of a transient errors (e.g. status 429 or 5xx), Trivy will fall back to alternative registries in the order specified.
 You can specify additional alternative repositories as explained in the [configuring database locations section](#locations).

 The Checks Database registry location option does not support fallback through multiple options.
 This is because in case of a failure pulling the trivy-chekcs DB, Trivy will use the embedded checks as a fallback.